onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

-# How to migrate from React.js to Preact.js
+# How to migrate from React.js

 Due to recent news, you or your company might consider moving away from React.js or any technology under Facebook’s BSD+Patents License.
 If you plan to or if you're trying to determine the scope of the migration we provided a table of contents to determine what you need to know.